flexatone/vigilnaut/doc/articles/swppc/swppc.md

 zipp-3.20.2  zipp==3.18.1  Misdefined  ~/.env-wp/lib/python3.8/site-packages
 ```

-If we remove the the `zipp` package entirely, `fetter` identifies this as a "Missing" record.
+If we remove the the `zipp` package entirely, `fetter` identifies this as a "Missing" record:

 ```shell
 $ fetter -e python3 validate --bound requirements.txt --superset